-Rose used to live in a time where the Winglies dominated the world from the floating cities they had built, and the party revisits those cities as well as ancient battle sites throughout disc 3 and 4, where they call upon Rose's knowledge.
-In several cases, their visits prompt Rose to remember things from long ago, so it only seems appropriate to dedicate a page to the world as it existed back then.
+Rose used to live in a time where the Winglies dominated the world from the floating cities they had built, and the party revisits those cities as well as ancient battle sites throughout Disc 3 and 4, where they call upon Rose’s knowledge.
+In several cases, their visit prompts Rose to remember things from long ago, so it only seems appropriate to dedicate a page to the world as it existed back then.

 Holy Imperial Gloriano

 The Holy Imperial Gloriano was the land ruled by Emperor Diaz, the leader of the Humans during the Dragon Campaign.
-Melbu Frahma scorched its earth with the magic power obtained from the Crystal Sphere; the land was reduced to ashes, and the anger and sadness of the people fueled the Dragoons' cause.
-Gloriano went down with its Emperor, and in present time, it is a land eternally covered in snow and ice where nothing thrives.
-Crossing the Snowfield allows one to reach Gloriano's former capital Vellweb and Fort Magrad.
-(According to the text on the world map, the Death Frontier may have been part of Gloriano as well; similar to the Snowfield, it's a desert void of Human settlements.)
+Melbu Frahma scorched its earth with the magic power obtained from the Crystal Sphere; the land was reduced to ashes, and the anger and sadness of the people fueled the Dragoons’ cause.
+Gloriano eventually went down with its emperor, and in present time, it is a land eternally covered in snow and ice where nothing thrives.
+Crossing the Snowfield allows one to reach Gloriano’s former capital Vellweb and Fort Magrad.

-Fort Magrad is accessible through the Snowfield, its entrance still flanked by a decree monument of the Winglies (see image above) that forbade anyone to touch the door – to them, it was the cursed land where the decline of their race began.
+Fort Magrad is accessible through the Snowfield, its entrance still flanked by a decree monument of the Winglies (see image above) that once forbade anyone to touch the door.
+To the Winglies, it was the cursed land where the decline of their race began.
 To the Humans, it was the battle site where Emperor Diaz declared war against the winged rulers, tens of thousands of soldiers and seven Dragoons at his side.

 Diaz: What we desire is freedom!!
 Or give us death!!

 Liberation Army of Humans: God bless Diaz!!
 God bless Gloriano!!